 - Through "Grandmothers Su Ta Najin Pe (Standing Strong)," organizer and tribal liaison Madonna Thunder Hawk has spent the last several years traveling to every corner of South Dakota, educating her fellow grandmothers of their rights and organizing them to put pressure on state officials.

 We encourage you to learn more about each of these initiatives.
-If you feel moved, please sign our petition to the BIA demanding that they hold a summit on Indian Child Welfare.
+If you feel moved, please sign our letter to Congress asking them to go to conduct a field hearing in South Dakota and hear first-hand from those effected by the state's actions.
 You can also sign up up to receive our newsletter and email action alerts.